 With several weeks of winter remaining, here’s some information to help you survive shoveling snow until spring arrives.

 Who’s responsible for shoveling snow?

-As a homeowner, keeping your property clear of snow is your responsibility and it’s extremely important if you want to avoid injury to a guest or a neighbor enjoying a winter stroll.
+As a homeowner, keeping your property clear of snow is your responsibility, and it’s essential if you want to avoid injury to a guest or a neighbor enjoying a winter stroll.
 If your city has a snow removal ordinance, make sure you understand it and get the job done.
-Normally, ordinances require removal within 24 to 48 hours.
-If your property isn’t cleared in the specified time frame, you may be subject to a fine.
+Usually, ordinances require removal within 24 to 48 hours.
+You may be subject to a fine if your property isn’t cleared in the specified time frame.

 If you’re a landlord or renter, who will handle the snow removal duties may be a bit unclear.
 If you’re a tenant in a single-family home, you may be responsible for snow removal.
 However, multi-family rental properties that have common walkways are usually the responsibility of the landlord or management company.
 Either way, putting this information into the lease agreement is the best way to go for all parties involved.